-Policy PA-1k: Encourage owners of fee and non-fee private accessways which provide access to the public to continue to provide access to the public.
-If a landowner closes an access point to the public, an easement should be purchased.
+Policy PA-1j: Encourage owners of fee and non-fee private accessways which provide access to the public to continue to provide access to the public.
+If a landowner closes an access point to the public, measures to maintain the maximum amount of public access shall be assessed and feasible measures to maintain equivalent access implemented, including but not limited to negotiating an easement.
+Closures of public access must be consistent with Policy C-PA-5e.
 (New)

-Policy PA-11: All Offers to Dedicate (OTDs) easements for public access shall be subject to the procedures in the California Code of Regulations Title 14, Division 5.5, Section 13574 (Procedures for Open Space Easements and Public Access Documents).
+Policy C-PA-1k: All Offers to Dedicate easements for public access shall be subject to the procedures in the California Code of Regulations Title 14, Division 5.5, Section 13574 (Procedures for Open Space Easements and Public Access Documents).
 (New)

-Policy PA-1m: A lateral accessway shall extend from the mean high tide line landward to a defined line, such as the intersection of the sand with the toe of a revetment, vertical face of a seawall, toe of a bluff, or other feature.
+Policy C-PA-11: A lateral accessway shall extend from the mean high tide line landward to a defined line, such as the intersection of the sand with the toe of a revetment, vertical face of a seawall, toe of a bluff, or other feature.
 (New)

-Goal C-PA-2: Create a continuous braided California Coastal Trail system of walking, hiking, and cycling access routes and trailhead connections that maximizes coastal access, ocean views, and educational opportunities while minimizing adverse environmental impacts.

-Objective C-PA-2.3: Identify, prioritize, and develop California Coastal Trail sections as described in the Public Access Plan.

-Objective C-PA-2.4: Provide a safe, continuous walking and hiking trail as close to the ocean as possible.

-Objective C-PA-2.5: Provide maximum access to the California Coastal Trail for a variety of non-motorized uses by using alternative trail segments where feasible.

-Objective C-PA-2.6: Maximize connections to existing and proposed regional and local trail systems.

-Objective C-PA-2.7: Ensure the California Coastal Trail has connections to trailheads, parking areas, interpretive kiosks, and inland trail segments at reasonable intervals.

-Objective C-PA-2.8: Maximize ocean views and scenic coastal vistas from the California where feasible.

-Coastal Trail where possible.
+- GOAL C-PA-2: Create a continuous braided California Coastal Trail system of walking, hiking, and cycling access routes and trailhead connections that maximizes coastal access, ocean views, and educational opportunities while minimizing adverse environmental impacts. - Objective C-PA-2.3: Identify, prioritize, and develop California Coastal Trail sections as described in the Public Access Plan. - Objective C-PA-2.4: Provide a safe, continuous walking and hiking trail as close to the ocean as possible. - Objective C-PA-2.5: Provide maximum access to the California Coastal Trail for a variety of non-motorized uses by using alternative trail segments where feasible. - Objective C-PA-2.6: Maximize connections to existing and proposed regional and local trail systems. - Objective C-PA-2.7: Ensure the California Coastal Trail has connections to trailheads, parking areas, interpretive kiosks, and inland trail segments at reasonable intervals. - Objective C-PA-2.8: Maximize ocean views and scenic coastal vistas from the California Coastal Trail where possible.

-Objective C-PA-2.9: Provide an educational experience through interpretive facilities that may not be passable at all times should be augmented by inland alternative routes.
-(New)
+Objective C-PA-2.9: Provide an educational experience through interpretive facilities where feasible.